Farama-Foundation/SuperSuit/README.md

 `observation_lambda_v0(env, observation_fn, observation_space_fn)` allows you to define arbitrary changes to the via `observation_fn(observation, obs_space) : observation`, and `observation_space_fn(obs_space) : obs_space`.
 For Box-Box transformations the space transformation will be inferred from `change_observation_fn` if `change_obs_space_fn=None` by passing the `high` and `low` bounds through the `observation_space_fn`.
 In multi-agent environments only, the lambda functions can optionally accept an `agent` parameter, which lets you know the agent name of the observation/observation space, e.g. `observation_fn(observation, obs_space, agent) : observation`.

 `reward_lambda_v0(env, change_reward_fn)` allows you to make arbitrary changes to rewards by passing in a `change_reward_fn(reward) : reward` function.
-For Gym environments this is called every step to transform the returned reward.
+For Gymnasium environments this is called every step to transform the returned reward.
 For AECEnv, this function is used to change each element in the rewards dictionary every step.

 ### Lambda Function Examples